 However, the Greeks lost sight of the spiritual.
-This world was their home, playground, schoolroom, workshop, and it was also their grave.
+This world was their home, it was their playground, it was their schoolroom, it was their workshop, and it was also their grave.
 And when the apostle Paul entered the city of Athens, he began his message on Mars Hill by saying: